You’ve spent your life translating yourself, between cultures, between roles, between who you were and who you’re becoming.

-I'm Therese Soco, a licensed marriage and family therapist (LMFT) in California and New York, specializing in Filipino American and Asian American mental health.
+I'm Therese Soco, a licensed marriage and family therapist (LMFT) in California and New York, and an out of state telehealth provider in Florida, specializing in identity, culture, and the relationships that shift underneath us during major life transitions.

 ““We are not here to fit in, be well balanced, or provide exempla for others.
 We are here to be eccentric, different, perhaps strange, perhaps merely to add our small piece, our little clunky, chunky selves, to the great mosaic of being… we are here to become more and more ourselves.””